Advice > Product management

 2.1 Resume, cover letter, and referrals

 First, recruiters will look at your resume and assess if your experience matches the open position.
-This is the most competitive step in the process, as millions of candidates do not make it past this stage.
+This is the most competitive step, and millions of candidates do not make it past this stage.

 Once you’ve been invited to interview with Apple, you’ll first speak with a recruiter on a phone screen.
 This is universal across all teams.